William Craig (philosopher)

-William Craig (November 13, 1918 – January 13, 2016) was an American academic and philosopher, who taught at the University of California, Berkeley, in Berkeley, California.
+William Craig (November 13, 1918 – January 13, 2016) was an American academic, logician and philosopher, who taught at the University of California, Berkeley, in Berkeley, California.
 His research interests included mathematical logic, and the philosophy of science, and he is best known for the Craig interpolation theorem.

 Biography

-William Craig was born in Nuremberg, German Empire, on November 13, 1918.
-He graduated from Harvard University with a Ph.D in 1951.
+William Craig was born in Nuremberg, Weimar Republic, on November 13, 1918.
+He graduated from Harvard University with a Ph.D. in 1951.
 He married Julia Rebecca Dwight Wilson and had four children: Ruth, Walter, Sarah, and Deborah.
-In 1959 he moved to UC Berkeley.
+In 1959, he moved to UC Berkeley.
 He died on January 13, 2016, at the age of 97.

 Achievements

 Craig is particularly remembered in two theorems that bear his name: